- Birth control

 You weren’t using any birth control at the time you had sex.

-If you didn’t use any protection during sex and don’t want to get pregnant, the prescription-only EC pill might be for you—as long as it’s been five days (120 hours) or fewer since you had unprotected sex.
+If you didn’t use any protection during sex and don’t want to get pregnant right now, the prescription-only EC pill might be for you—as long as it’s been five days (120 hours) or fewer since you had unprotected sex.

 You didn’t consent to sex.